Last updated 18 March 2022

 - Vocals with Freddie’s original piano track by Alex Hutajulu, Ana Petrović & Baptiste Defromont.

-- Other performances by Break Free: Queen Tribute Show (with a cellist), Chimney Choir & Ian Cooke Band (with some backing vocals throughout, plus strings and guitars in the bridge section), Crown Syndrome, Inbal Paz & Adi Hayat, Iván Petrac & German Tripel, Lauren Coates, Lucie Halamíková, Marc Ajax, Master Stroke, The Singing Lawyers, Tous les oiseaux d’Europe (from their Birdland album), Valentina Spreca & Vocal Line (a choral version on their Step By Step album) & We Are Champion (a solo performance at the start of the 2020 lockdown by lead singer Paul Jeans).
+- Other performances by Break Free: Queen Tribute Show (with a cellist), Camila Aura, Chimney Choir & Ian Cooke Band (with some backing vocals throughout, plus strings and guitars in the bridge section), Crown Syndrome, Inbal Paz & Adi Hayat, Iván Petrac & German Tripel, Lauren Coates, Lucie Halamíková, Marc Ajax, Master Stroke, The Singing Lawyers, Tony Regent, Tous les oiseaux d’Europe (from their Birdland album), Valentina Spreca, Vocal Line (a choral version on their Step By Step album) & We Are Champion (a solo performance at the start of the 2020 lockdown by lead singer Paul Jeans).

 In terms of stringed instruments: